lucasfoep/lucasfoep/README.md

-## Hi there, I'm Lucas - Industrial Engineer and passionate about analytics!!
+## Hi there, I'm Lucas - Data science student with a background in industrial engineering, passionate about problem solving and analytics!

 - 💻 Interested in Analytics and problem solving
 - 🌱 I’m currently looking for an internship!